Robustness Assessment of Assemblies in Frictional Contact: Related Work

 \subsection{Stability Assessment}

-Assessing the stability of objects in contact is useful in a breadth of applications like grasp planning \cite{omata_rigid_2000, maeda_analysis_2007, bicchi_robotic_2000, wermelinger_grasping_2021}, automated fixturing \cite{sugar_metrics_2000}, object placement planning \cite{wang_dense_2021, srinivas_busboy_2023}, computer-aided design \cite{whiting_structural_2012, kao_coupled_2022}, object transportation \cite{heins_2023_keep, flores_2013_time}.
-While some methods focus on a single object (e.g. planning how to grasp or fixture a given object), the algorithm proposed in this work can be used to assess the stability of a multi-object assembly and compute its robustness to external forces.
+Assessing the stability of objects in contact is useful in a breadth of applications such ase grasp planning \cite{omata_rigid_2000, maeda_analysis_2007, bicchi_robotic_2000, wermelinger_grasping_2021}, automated fixturing \cite{sugar_metrics_2000}, object placement planning \cite{wang_dense_2021, srinivas_busboy_2023}, computer-aided design \cite{whiting_structural_2012, kao_coupled_2022}, object transportation \cite{heins_2023_keep, flores_2013_time}, and others.
+While some methods focus on a single object (e.g., planning how to grasp or fixture a given object), the algorithm proposed in this work can be used to assess the stability of a multi-object assembly and compute its robustness to external forces.

+Abstracting away from contact forces, \cite{mojtahedzadeh_support_2015} considers support relationships between objects to facilitate convex object placement planning.
+In turn, support relationships are determined through the use of geometric heuristics in \cite{kartmann_extraction_2018} that do not consider inertial parameters or friction coefficients.
+As a result, the applicability of these methods are limited to simple assemblies for which heuristics can be defined.
+In contrast, our approach can be applied to any assembly of rigid objects.

-Our approach relies on a graph representation of the assembly, similar to the one used in \cite{lee_1999_disassembly, lee_1994_forceflownetwork} to plan disassembly sequences.
+Our method relies on a graph representation of the assembly, similar to the one used in \cite{lee_1999_disassembly, lee_1994_forceflownetwork} to plan disassembly sequences.
 The graph representation in \cite{boneschanscher_subassembly_1988} uses edges to represent the set of forces that an object can exert onto another without making it move.
-However, since the set of forces that object \textit{A} can exert onto object \textit{B} is not equal to the set of forces that \textit{B} can exert onto \textit{A}, \cite{boneschanscher_subassembly_1988} is limited to assemblies that can be described with directed acyclic graphs (i.e. without loops).
-In contrast, the graph used in our work makes our proposed algorithm applicable to any assembly of rigid objects.
+However, since the set of forces that object \textit{A} can exert onto object \textit{B} is not equal to the set of forces that \textit{B} can exert onto \textit{A}, \cite{boneschanscher_subassembly_1988} is limited to assemblies that can be described with directed acyclic graphs (i.e., without loops).
+In contrast, the nature of the graph used in our work makes our proposed algorithm applicable to any assembly of rigid objects.